Do you feel like you’re “not good enough” or “take things too personally” at work?

 Stop doubting yourself and reclaim what success means to you with one-on-one coaching:

-Melody Wilding is the Workplace Success Coach for smart, sensitive high-achievers who are tired of getting in their own way.
+Melody Wilding is the best-selling author of Trust Yourself: Stop Overthinking and Channel Your Emotions for Success at Work and an executive and leadership coach for smart, sensitive high-achievers who are tired of getting in their own way.

-Through her private one-on-one coaching program, talks, small-group workshops, and articles, she’s here to help you break free from self-doubt and overwhelm, master your emotions, and use your sensitivity as the superpower that it is.
+Through her coaching programs, talks, small-group workshops, and articles, she’s here to help you break free from self-doubt and overwhelm, master your emotions, and use your sensitivity as the superpower that it is.

-As a coach, she’s helped hundreds of CEOs, executives, and top-performers at the world’s most successful companies.
-Her work has been featured on The New York Times, The Oprah Magazine, NBC News, and dozens of other high-profile publications.
+Recently named one of Business Insider’s “Most Innovative Coaches”, Melody coined the groundbreaking idea of “sensitive striving.”
+She has helped CEOs, leaders, and top-performers at the world’s most successful companies including Google, Facebook, JP Morgan, Verizon, and more.
+Her work has been featured in The New York Times, The Oprah Magazine, NBC News, and dozens of other high-profile publications.

 Melody is a Sensitive Striver herself, a licensed social worker with a Masters degree from Columbia University, and a former researcher at Rutgers University.
-She teaches Human Behavior at Hunter College and is a columnist for magazines such as Inc. and Forbes.
+She is a professor of Human Behavior at Hunter College and is a contributor to Harvard Business Review, Forbes, and Business Insider.

 When she’s not helping professionals thrive at the workplace, you’ll find Melody listening to podcasts and geeking out over all things productivity, habits, and psychology.